deuriib/deuriib/README.md

 ### 🌱 What I'm Currently Learning

-- [New language or framework you're exploring, e.g., "Exploring Rust for high-performance systems."]
+- Exploring Web2 to Web3 transitions and blockchain technologies.
+- Enhancing my skills in Angular and Blazor for modern web applications.
+- Diving deeper into Azure Functions and Serverless architecture.
-- [A new cloud service, e.g., "Deepening my knowledge of Azure Functions and Serverless architecture."]
+- Improving my knowledge of DevOps practices and containerization with Docker and Kubernetes.

 ---